apache/incubator-retired-slider/src/site/markdown/index.md

 Applications which remember the previous placement of data (such as HBase) can exhibit fast start-up times from this feature.

-YARN itself monitors the health of 'YARN containers" hosting parts of the deployed application -it notifies the Slider manager application of container failure.
+YARN itself monitors the health of "YARN containers" hosting parts of the deployed application -it notifies the Slider manager application of container failure.
 Slider then asks YARN for a new container, into which Slider deploys a replacement for the failed component.
 As a result, Slider can keep the